olaokoroafor/FoodFriends/README.md

 ## Overview
 ### Description
 This is an app that allows you to see your friends' favourite restaurants nearby you, and the favourite restaurants of the people you follow.
 You will be able to follow your friends on the app and see what restaurants they like, as well as see restaurants they want/plan to go to.
-The app will also ping the user when they a restaurant liked by their friends.

 ### App Evaluation